annaoj/FilmQueryProject/README.md

 There are 3 package:
 * app - start application and display menu to users
 * database - connects to database and creates sql queries.
-* entities - creates entities/classes which represents database tables
+* entities - creates entities/classes which represents data from tables

 ## Topics/Technologies
 * Java